StecemDamce/TonyVoidCrew/README.md

 * **Discord:** <https://discord.gg/SgZTW22mJE>

-This is the codebase for the Shiptest fork - Voidcrew-LRP.
+This is the codebase for the VoidCrew Fork - TonyVoidCrew.

 Voidcrew is a PVE focused SS13 server centered around ship-based gameplay.
 Instead of everyone being on a station, they have their own shuttles and crews.
 Travel the cosmos exploring planets, ancient runes, and floating asteroids.